 Just because everyone isn’t in the same office doesn’t mean you can’t recreate some of the same dynamics.
 It only takes a little intentionality and a can-do attitude.

 Routines must be reinvented in a remote world, and one of the easiest and most valuable ones is the daily standup.
 Remote life means everyone can set their own schedule to some degree.
-Still, a daily convening of teams both makes important information transparent and make everyone feel like they’re part of an organization.
+Still, a daily convening of teams both makes important information transparent and makes everyone feel like they’re part of an organization.